ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 \end{center}
 \vspace{10mm}

+\clearpage

 \newcommand{\titleB}{Output Value}
 \phantomsection
 \addcontentsline{toc}{section}{\TOCLabelI \titleB}

 ## \TitleFormatI{\titleB} {.unlisted .unnumbered}

 - When something is activated, it acts as if you pressed the keybind.
 Positive values act as the green keybind and negative values act as the red keybind.
-For things that only have a green keybind, the absolute value will be used \
+For things that only have a green keybind, the absolute value will be used
 - Goes from $-1$ to $1$
   - Due to a bug only up to 5 characters can be written, so depending on if the value is positive or negative you will only be able to use up to 4 or 3 decimals respectively
   - More decimals can be achieved by using multiple gates: if the number is expressed in scientific notation as $\pm a \cdot 10^b$, $a$ can be any number such that $0 \leq a \leq 10$ with up to 7 decimals while $b$ can be any integer such that $-81 \leq b \leq -1$.
 If $a$ has more than 7 decimals, it will be rounded to 7 decimals